marcinczelej/NLP/machine translation projects/Seq2Seq/README.md

 That was described in : [Sequence to Sequence Learning with Neural Networks](https://arxiv.org/pdf/1409.3215.pdf) paper, where math and detailed explanation can be found.

 In this case it is used for machine translation.
-As name sugests it's made from two parts/blocks as can be seen on diagram bolw: Encoder and Decoder.
+As name suggests it's made from two parts/blocks as can be seen on diagram below: Encoder and Decoder.
 Decoder is often called language model.
 Additionally (from what  I figured out) its better not to dd anything to encoder input sentence ( no tags ) and only add `<start>` tag at the beginning of decoder input sentence and `<end>` tag at the end of decoder output sentence.

-Main idea is that Encoder encodes input sentence and return fixed length contex vector, that contains embedding information that encoded managed to get.
+Main idea is that Encoder encodes input sentence and return fixed length context vector, that contains embedding information that encoded managed to get.
 In practice context vector is last hidden state of encoder block and it`s barely good summary of input sentence, it carries meaning of sentence, without any specific details about each word.
 This kind of information is then passed into decoder block as its input hidden state.

 ![Seq2Seq overview](https://smerity.com/media/images/articles/2016/gnmt_arch_1_enc_dec.svg)
 [Source](https://smerity.com/articles/2016/google_nmt_arch.html)

 We can see that there are two inputs:

 - encoder Original sentence input
 - decoder Desired translation input

 And one output:

 - decoder translated output

 ### Colab notebook